zihaadk/secure-software-development/README.md

 ## Discussion - Design & Coding Differences ##

 (Add discussion item here)
+(Add differences in libraries here)

 ## Functional Testing Images ##

-Nova was used as a code editor with built in extenstions for Python, Pylint and Flake8 - this allowed automatic testing and correction:
+Nova was used as a code editor with built in extensions for Python, Pylint and Flake8 - this allowed automatic testing and correction:

 ![This is an image](https://github.com/zihaadk/secure-software-development/blob/main/images/nova.png)